pbering/SitecoreContainers/README.md

 ## TODO's ##

-- TestSolution: Make Up and Down scripts (use parent directory name as name prefix like compose does)...
-- Switch to compose when it starts working...
+- Switch to compose when it starts working instead of "Up" script...
 - Logging...

 ## Known issues ##